 Thank you for your generosity—it’s a blessing to people who need help today.
 Click here for the latest updates about the Indonesian Tsunami response.

 A 7.4 magnitude earthquake followed by a tsunami hit in Palu, Sulawesi in Indonesia.
 Regular aftershocks ranging from 2.9 to 6.3 magnitude continue.
-As of October 1 the death toll has reached 1234 people.
+As of October 1 the death toll has reached over 2000 people.
 There are many hundreds of injured persons and many missing.
 There are tens of thousands of internally displaced people spread across 23 sites.
 This is temporary data for Palu City only and does not include data from Donggala and surrounding areas.
 It is expected that the numbers will increase as the government’s assessment and data collection continues.

 The situation in Donggala (200 miles north of Palu, pop.
 220,000), which was closer to the epicentre of the earthquake, remains unclear.
 Little information is available due to damaged roads and bridges, and disrupted power and telecommunications infrastructure.The Indonesian National Disaster Mitigation Agency (BNPB) have reported thousands of homes, hotels, shopping centres, hospitals and other public facilities were damaged.
 Hospital patients in Palu are being treated outside the building to avoid the danger of potential aftershocks.
 Power outages have meant complete darkness during the night in Palu (and likely other areas).
 Use of heavy equipment to support search and rescue has been limited due to damaged roads leading to Palu.